 - Authentication or user login occurs

+The above-mentioned steps play an important role in booting a computer.
 After all this process, the user interface starts, enabling user interaction with the computer and its programs also.